 A product defect is not always visible and may not become apparent until it has been through multiple uses.
 Sometimes a product will work as it should prior to its defective recognition, but if a product becomes faulty in an unexpected manner and causes injury, damage or loss, you may be entitled to compensation.

 In regards to a personal injury, a product defect would fall under tort law.
+Product liability attorneys specialize in these types of cases and can litigate and negotiate the best possible settlement from your lawsuit.

 Common Product Liability Claim Questions

 Who is liable in my product defect case?
 There are many potentially liable parties in cases involving defective consumer products.
 In many cases, it is possible to include all parties involved in the product’s chain of production and distribution.
-This means that potentially liable parties include the manufacturer as well as the retailer, supplier, wholesaler and distributor.
-It is even possible to file a claim against designers, quality control engineers and consultants if their negligence contributed to your injury.
+This means that potentially liable parties include the manufacturer as well as the retailer, supplier, wholesaler, and distributor.
+It is even possible to file a claim against designers, quality control engineers, and consultants if their negligence contributed to your injury.

 What are some common product defect cases?
 Cases that involve product defects include automobile makers, toy manufacturers, food organizations, or electronic manufacturers.